R-Computing-Lab/handbook/RLabHandbook.md

 Students in the laboratory work on projects covering a wide range of topics, including inter-generational consequences of divorce, vaccination willingness, R package development.

-My goal is to foster an inclusive, equitable, welcoming, and accessible lab environment, where EVERY memember of the lab can thrive.
-I strongly believe that supportive labs produce better science and scientists.
+My goal is to foster an inclusive, equitable, welcoming, and accessible lab environment, where EVERY member of the lab can thrive.
+I am convinced that supportive labs produce better science and scientists.
 I want you to feel welcomed, supported, valued, and respected.
 I want you to thrive.

 Members are listed by seniority (in the order they joined the lab).